sigedu-org/website/_posts/2019-01-14-sigedu-newsletter-2.md

   newsletter
 categories:
   blog
-  news
+  news  # <-- [!] use this category to publish the post on the news feed
+news_summary:
+  # [!] when publishing the post on the news feed,
+  # [!] it is important to write a short summary if the post is too long (~several paragraphs)
+  # [!] otherwise, the content below will be truncated to 280 characters on the news feed
+  # [!] however, if the post is short enough (< 280 characters), you may disregard this option
+  "A new edition of the SIGEDU/BEA newsletter has been posted!"
 toc: true
 toc_sticky: true
 toc_label: "Sections"
 toc_icon: "cog"
-# publish a news item linked to this blog post
-news: "A new edition of the SIGEDU/BEA newsletter has been posted!"
 ---

 Hi Everyone,